tagdots/delete-workflow-runs/README.md

 ### 🔍 Example 3 - Delete workflow runs and keep up to the last 10 days for each workflow
 **Summary**
-- **API rate limit:** remaining and the next limit reset.
+- **API rate limit:** remaining and the next time rate limit will reset.
 - **Workflow runs:**
+  - divided between orphan and active workflows.
   - workflow runs grouped by workflow name
-  - divided between orphan and active workflows.
 - **Delete:** display deleted workflow runs (grouped by workflow name).

 ```